Continuous Relaxations for the Traveling Salesman Problem: Abstract

 \section{Abstract}

-In this work, we construct heuristic approaches for the traveling salesman problem (TSP) based on embedding the discrete optimization problem into continuous spaces.
-We explore multiple embedding techniques -- namely, the construction of dynamical flows on the manifold of orthogonal matrices and associated Procrustes approximations of the TSP cost function.
-In particular, we find that the Procrustes approximation provides a competitive biasing approach for the Lin--Kernighan heuristic.
-The Lin--Kernighan heuristic is typically based on the computation of edges that have a ``high probability'' of being in the shortest tour, thereby effectively pruning the search space for the $k$-opt moves.
-This computation is traditionally based on generating $1$-trees for a modified distance matrix obtained by a subgradient optimization method.
-Our novel approach, instead, relies on the solution of a two-sided orthogonal Procrustes problem, a natural relaxation of the combinatorial optimization problem to the manifold of orthogonal matrices and the subsequent use of this solution to bias the $k$-opt moves in the Lin--Kernighan heuristic.
-Although the initial cost of computing these edges using the Procrustes solution is higher than the 1-tree approach, we find that the Procrustes solution, when coupled with a homotopy computation, contains valuable information regarding the optimal edges.
-We explore the Procrustes based approach on several TSP instances and find that our approach often requires fewer $k$-opt moves.
+In this work, we aim to explore connections between dynamical systems techniques and combinatorial optimization problems.
+In particular, we construct heuristic approaches for the traveling salesman problem (TSP) based on embedding the relaxed discrete optimization problem into appropriate manifolds.
+We explore multiple embedding techniques -- namely, the construction of new dynamical systems on the manifold of orthogonal matrices and associated Procrustes approximations of the TSP cost function.
+Using these dynamical systems, we analyze the local neighborhood around the optimal TSP solutions (which are equilibria) using computations to approximate the associated \emph{stable manifolds}.
+We find that these flows frequently converge to undesirable equilibria.
+However, the solutions of the dynamical systems and the associated Procrustes approximation provide an interesting biasing approach for the popular Lin--Kernighan heuristic which yields fast convergence.
+The Lin--Kernighan heuristic is typically based on the computation of edges that have a ``high probability'' of being in the shortest tour, thereby effectively pruning the search space.
+Our new approach, instead, relies on a natural relaxation of the combinatorial optimization problem to the manifold of orthogonal matrices and the subsequent use of this solution to bias the Lin--Kernighan heuristic.
+Although the initial cost of computing these edges using the Procrustes solution is higher than existing methods, we find that the Procrustes solution, when coupled with a homotopy computation, contains valuable information regarding the optimal edges.
+We explore the Procrustes based approach on several TSP instances and find that our approach often requires fewer $k$-opt moves than existing approaches.
+Broadly, we hope that this work initiates more work in the intersection of dynamical systems theory and combinatorial optimization.